zak0/CalendarCountdown/readme.md

 ## Features
 - User can set multiple countdowns and see them nicely as a list.
-- Widget for showing the value of selected countdown on a home screen.
+- Widget for showing the value of selected countdowns on home screen.

 ## Screenshots
 See the screenshots folder.